 In their writings, Professors Johnson and Millon often highlight examples of for-profit corporations that do not seek to maximize stockholder wealth, as an argument that shows that corporate managers do not have to put the best interests of stockholders first.
 But, their examples are telling.
-They cite situations when the corporate electorate is controlled by a singular interest, and that interest has goals it wishes to maximize more than returns.
-To wit, they take great heart in Hobby Lobby, a corporations controlled by a family with very specific religious views.6 Likewise, Professor Johnson points to Chick-fil-A, 7 a privately held, family owned company influenced by its founder's religious beliefs and which closes on Sundays, consistent with its corporate purpose "[t]o glorify God by being a faithful
+They cite situations where the corporate electorate is controlled by a singular interest, and that interest has goals it wishes to maximize more than returns.
+To wit, they take great heart in Hobby Lobby, a corporation controlled by a family with very specific religious views.6 Likewise, Professor Johnson points to